 - a.
 Responsibilities: The Executive Director shall be responsible for providing oversight and management of all expenditures for the agency. - b.
-Expenditure Authority Limit: Only the Executive Director may authorize SHA commitments and expenditures of more than \$50,000. - c.
+Expenditure Authority Limit: Only the Executive Director may authorize SHA commitments and expenditures of more than \$500,000. - c.
 Delegation to SHA Staff: In order to facilitate efficient procurement activities, the Executive Director is entitled to delegate Expenditure Authority to appropriate SHA staff based on the position responsibilities, duties, and authority of the staff.
-Upon recommendation of a Department Director, the Executive Director may delegate Expenditure Authority appropriate to the duties and authority of the position, but not to exceed \$50,000.
-Such delegation shall be in writing with the approval signature of the Executive Director.
-All changes in Expenditure Authority amounts, whether temporary, if longer than one week, or permanent, must also be approved in writing by the Executive Director.
-The Board of Commissioners shall be notified in writing of all delegations of Expenditure Authority by the Executive Director on an annual basis. - d.
+The Executive Director has delegated the final approval authority for expenditure limits to the Chief Financial Officer.
+Upon recommendation of a Department Director, the Chief Financial Officer may delegate Expenditure Authority appropriate to the duties and authority of the position, but not to exceed \$50,000.
+Such delegation shall be in writing with the approval signature of the Chief Financial Officer.
+All changes in Expenditure Authority amounts, whether temporary, if longer than one week, or permanent, must also be approved in writing by the Chief Financial Officer.
+The Executive Director will be notified in writing of all delegations of Expenditure Authority made by the Chief Financial Officer on a quarterly basis.
+The Board of Commissioners shall be notified in writing of all delegations of Expenditure Authority by the Executive Director or Chief Financial Officer on an annual basis. - d.
 Purchasing/Corporate Card Delegation: The Executive Director is authorized to delegate Expenditure Authority to certain employees through the use of an SHA credit card (Purchasing/Corporate Card).
-Upon recommendation of a Department Director, the Executive Director may authorize the issuance of a Purchasing/Corporate Card to employees.
+The Executive Director has delegated the final approval authority for expenditure limits to the Chief Financial Officer.
+Upon recommendation of a Department Director, the Chief Financial Officer may authorize the issuance of a Purchasing/Corporate Card to employees.